admb-project/admb-project.github.io/downloads/admb-13.1/index.md

 **MacOS** Read [BuildingSourceUnix](BuildingSourceUnix.md) to build release from source.

-_Note &mdash; Installers for MacOS are no longer available starting with ADMB-13.0._
+_Note &mdash; Installers for MacOS are no longer available starting from ADMB-13.0._

 **Linux** Read [QuickStartUnix](QuickStartUnix.md).